|Host Institutions:||Semester, Academic Year, and Summer programs. Internships are available during all programs at LSBU:|

 For entertainment, London is truly unsurpassed.
-A shopping mecca, the weekend markets of Portobello and Camden offer cutting edge designs and vintage treasures, or you can hobnob with the rich and famous in Harrods, Selfridges, or Oxford Street.
+A shopping mecca, the weekend markets of Portobello and Camden offer cutting edge designs and vintage treasures, or you can hobnob with the rich and famous in Harrods department store or Oxford Street.
 There are hundreds of theatres, nightclubs, and bars to choose from, as well as countless British pubs renowned for their character.
 The home of London’s West End, Royal Opera House, London Symphony, and Royal Albert Hall, London has something for every kind of music lover.

 Located in the London Borough of Southwark, London South Bank University (LSBU) is one of the oldest universities in central London and has over 25,000 students.
 The campus is conveniently located only a few Tube stops away from London’s major sites, and just a 20-minute walk from the West End.
 Attending LSBU is a great opportunity to study alongside British students and live in the heart of London!

 Originally founded in 1892 as a polytechnic university, LSBU has grown significantly over the last 100+ years.
 It now not only serves the students in the Borough of Southwark and greater London, but also 3,000 international students from over 100 countries.
 The university also takes pride in the fact that around 50% of students are ethnic minorities.

 In an effort to make sure that LSBU students have the best facilities possible, the university has recently invested about $77 million in upgrades to the campus, including a brand new student center.